 Some Other Features

-The top panels, as well as the jog wheels are aluminum which creates a very premium feeling and makes the product quite more durable.
+The top panels, as well as the jog wheels, are aluminum which creates a very premium feeling and makes the product quite more durable.

 Some other features are the peak limiter and p-lock fader cap.
 The first controls the clipping of the main output while the second locks your fader knobs.
 That prevents knobs dropping which will pretty much ruin whatever you were playing.

 The Serato DJ functions will allow you to adjust the pitch and keys when you’re mixing, while the Pitch Play feature provides the type of versatility many pros are looking for.
-This feature allows users assign a wide variety of keys for cues, providing the type of creative freedom that many DJs are looking for in a top of the line controller.
+This feature allows users to assign a wide variety of keys for cues, providing the type of creative freedom that many DJs are looking for in a top of the line controller.

-With the use of three buttons you can repeat or skip loops, make cuts, and play back a mix.
+With the use of three buttons, you can repeat or skip loops, make cuts, and playback a mix.

 The larger than average jog wheels are highly adjustable, allowing each user to obtain the perfect amount of resistance for scratching, based on preference.
 Each of the jog wheels also feature illuminated cue point markers that can be used for improved precision.

 The pads are backlit with the use of multi-colored LED lights.
 This design keeps the DJ aware of the modes in use and will even display preset cue points.